 - one charge of professional misconduct for failing to provide full and frank information to VCAT’s Guardianship List; and

 - one charge of unsatisfactory professional conduct for failing to disclose the substantial changes to the fee arrangements to his client.

 Senior Member Butcher, of VCAT’s Legal Practice List, found the commissions Mr Ng charged were wholly invalid as there was never any basis for the charging of a commission.

 VCAT also found Mr Ng had ‘displayed a breath-taking lack of candour’ by using the revised costs agreement letter in his application to the Guardianship List to support his application for retrospective approval of his fees and commissions, but failing to disclose that the letter had never been sent to the client.

 VCAT found Mr Ng guilty of all charges and ordered Mr Ng’s practising certificate be suspended for five months, commencing 1 September 2016.
 Mr Ng was also ordered to pay the Commissioner’s costs of $8,500.

 Mr Ng told VCAT that he had refunded the commissions in full to his client’s estate.
-He also gave VCAT an undertaking, stipulating that he would henceforth not agree to accept an appointment as Power of Attorney and would renounce any existing appointments save for family members.
+He also gave VCAT an undertaking stipulating that he would henceforth not agree to accept an appointment as Power of Attorney and would renounce any existing appointments save for family members.

 For more information download the VCAT decision.